The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Cable Row – Hand And Grip Positions

-Here are some of the ways you can alter your cable row to hit different muscles.
+Here are some ways to alter your cable row to hit different muscles.

 1. Overhand (Pronated) Grip

-During overhand grip, the elbow pushing out from the body, due to which upper back and rear delts will receive increased activation.
+During an overhand grip, the elbow pushes out from the body, causing the upper back and rear delts to receive increased activation.

 2. Underhand (Supinated) Grip